Uniformly Almost Flatness and Solubility in Finitely Generated Groups: Introduction

-I would like to thank my PhD supervisor, Matthew Tointon, for introducing me to this project and for encouraging me to complete it after my PhD.
-I am also grateful to Peter Kropholler for his kindness in helping me.
-His expertise in the area helped streamline the proof of the main theorem, which was especially valuable during a time when I had limited physical contact with the academic community.
-Finally, as this project was completed under difficult circumstances, I would like to express my gratitude to my parents and to God for their support.
+I would like to thank my PhD supervisor, Matthew Tointon, for introducing me to this project and encouraging me to complete it after my PhD.
+I am grateful to Peter Kropholler for his kindness and valuable help; his expertise greatly streamlined the proof of the main theorem, especially during a period when I had limited contact with the academic community.
+I also sincerely thank Sean Eberhard for his exceptional patience in sharing his insights on finite groups with me, for hosting me during a week-long research visit, and for his continued discussions and support throughout this project.
+Finally, I am grateful to my parents and to God for their support during the completion of this work.